babinik/Cactus/README.md

 Cactus is a java multi-module application dedicated to process and obfuscate JavaScript and Css code.

 It includes:
-1. maven plugin
+1. Maven plugin;

-2. console tool
+2. Console tool.

 Cactus can be used as a maven plugin inside java projects being managed by maven as well as standalone CLI utility for js/css obfuscation.